jiax264/DS5780_Bible/README.md

 # Automated Text Simplification with AI: Fine-Tuning a Small Pretrained Transformer Model and In-Context Learning with a Large Language Model

-## Data Sources
+## Data Source
-The primary data sources for this analysis are two versions of the Bible: the King James Version (KJV) and the Bible in Basic English (BBE) found in data/bibles
+The primary data source for this analysis are two versions of the Bible: the King James Version (KJV) and the Bible in Basic English (BBE) found in data/bibles (Originally from https://github.com/keithecarlson/StyleTransferBibleData/tree/master/Data/Bibles)

 - **King James Version (KJV)**: A classic English translation of the Bible, originally published in 1611.
 Known for its archaic language and complex structure, it is revered for its historical significance and literary style.
 - **Bible in Basic English (BBE)**: A simpler version of the Bible, translated by Professor S. H. Hooke in 1941.
 This version uses a vocabulary of 1,000 basic English words, making it more accessible to those with limited education or for whom English is a second language.